 What's the Difference Between Shrimp and Prawns?

-Let's put this coastal culinary quandary to rest.
+Are prawns just really big shrimp?
+Let’s put this coastal culinary quandary to rest.
+Here's the real difference between prawns and shrimp.

 How to Tell the Difference Between Shrimp and Prawns